plamzi/AreaList-GTM/README.md

 <h2>Description:</h2>

-This custom script for Google Tag Manager makes it much easier to track impressions & clicks on a big number of UI elements based on visibility to the end user.
+This custom script for Google Tag Manager makes it much easier to track impressions & clicks on a large number of UI elements based on their visibility to the end user.

-Equally capable in complex single-page app contexts, the script can track impressions and clicks across a wide variety of dynamic HTML out there in the wild.
-In other words, it doesn't matter how exactly the element becomes visible in the user's viewport.
+Equally capable in complex single-page app contexts, the script can help you understand content performance of dynamic web properties much better than any old-fashioned "pageview" analytics implementation can.

-Native GTM triggers offer visibility logic, but are tedious to configure and troubleshoot.
-They also have to be configured for each individual element type, which makes them difficult to maintain for a big (or rapidly changing) set of elements.
-Re-using logic across multiple properties is also extremely tedious.
+Native GTM triggers already offer pretty sophisticated visibility logic, but are tedious to configure and troubleshoot.
+They also have to be configured for each individual element you want to track, which makes them difficult to maintain for a big (or rapidly changing) set of elements.
+Re-using any of that complex logic across multiple properties is also extremely onerous.

 In addition to reducing the complexities surrounding the creation and maintenance of robust visibility logic, the script features built-in persistence for efficient delayed collection (next onsite page load) and configurable GTM dataLayer pushes that work with a wide variety of implementations.